Lahiru Mudalige: Career

 After television, he contributes to music video advertising, entertainment and various events on the Internet YouTube network.
 He is the founder and managing director of "Hari TV Pvt Ltd.", a YouTube based multi-channel platform since July 2017.
 Started with entertainment and advertising sectors, the channel was later expanded into political, social and economic talk-shows and interviews.
 He has created more than 600 music videos for both new coming and veteran artists and received several awards at Derana Music Video Awards.
-Within Hari TV, Lahiru created sub channels like Hari TV news, Hari TV music and Hari TV voice with over 700,000 subscriber base.
+Within Hari TV, Lahiru created sub channels like Hari TV, Hari digital and She digital with over 1.1 million subscriber base and total Hari global media network now over 2.5 million subscribers and followers.
 The channel is also broadcast on Dialog MyTV as a dedicated channel.
 In 2019, he started teledrama production, where he produced the television serial Kanamediriyo telecast in ITN.

 Since 2019, he works as the presenter of the program Standby With Lahiru.
 In 2020, he joined the cast of the television serial Api Ape.
 Lahiru along with his wife Sanduni, together they run a fashion line called "Colombo Batik".
 Meanwhile, Hari TV was the lead producer of the International documentary production The Shadow Pandemic involved Sri Lanka, Pakistan, Syria, Tunisia and Gambia.

+Apart from working as a founder of Hari TV, Hari global, he is currently working as a manager promotion as well as presenter in EAP group.